-Our Attorney Can Help You Fund Your Trust
+Our Attorney Can Help With Funding Your Trust

-Schedule “A” to your Trust and your General Grant and Assignment will specifically assign to your Trust all of your right, title, and interest in any and all of your property — but it is no substitute to the process of actually funding the Trust.
+Schedule “A” to your Trust and your General Grant and Assignment will specifically assign to your Trust all of your right, title, and interest in any and all of your property — but it is no substitute to the process of actually changing title to your property to the Trust.

 How to Fund Your Trust

-Your real properties situated anywhere in the United States should be conveyed in the Trust by recording deeds with each county recorder’s office where the property is located (this avoids Probate administration in multiple States, because real estate is always subject to Probate in the state where it is located, unless it is owned in Trust).
+Your real properties situated anywhere in the United States should be transferred in the Trust by recording Deeds with each county recorder's office where the property is located (this avoids Probate administration in multiple States, because real estate is always subject to Probate in the state where it is located, unless it is owned in Trust).

 Your life insurance policies where you are the insured should be updated to designate your Trust as the “pay-on-death Beneficiary” of the policy so that the successor Trustee will be able to collect the death benefit and “pool” it into your Trust, where it will be shielded from the Trust Beneficiaries' creditors.